-Information sharing is vital in identifying and tackling all forms of abuse and neglect.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
-The Data Protection Act (2018) and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-School staff should, therefore, be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.
-This includes the sharing of information without parental consent where there is good reason to do so, i.e. the risk of harm to the child will be increased.
+School staff should, therefore, be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's Social Care.

-Further details on information sharing can be found in Data Protection: Toolkit for Schools - Guidance to support schools with data protection activity, including compliance with the GDPR,
+Further details on information sharing can be found in Data Protection: Toolkit for Schools Guidance to support schools, including compliance with the GDPR Policy.